terence410/ts-datastore-orm/README.md

 You can also compare the native performance of [nodejs-datastore](https://github.com/terence410/ts-datastore-orm/blob/master/src/performance/datastore.performance.ts) with [ts-datastorem-orm](https://github.com/terence410/ts-datastore-orm/blob/master/src/performance/datastoreorm.performance.ts).
 Basically there is no significant overhead compared with native nodejs-datastore package.

+P.S.: I have been using this library over 6 months for many of my production projects, which has more than 1 million monthly active users**.

 # Feature
 - Covering all features of datastore: query, transaction, ancestor, index, allocateIds, namespace, etc..
 - Simple class structure using typescript decorator.
 (Very similar to [type-orm](https://www.npmjs.com/package/typeorm))